 About Franklin Women

-Franklin Women is Australia’s only professional community dedicated to supporting the careers of women working across the health and medical research ecosystem.
+Franklin Women is Australia’s only professional community dedicated to supporting women working in diverse disciplines, career levels and organisations across the health and medical research ecosystem.

 Our vision is for a health and medical research sector where women thrive.